 - You will be allowed to use the phone to talk to a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you will be allowed to wear your own clothes, but if you are not expected to make bail quickly you you will have to wear a jumpsuit.
+- If you think you will get released quickly, you will be allowed to wear your own clothes, but if you are not expected to make bail quickly you will have to wear a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that will help others make it through jail intake?

 Click here to share your story

 When you finally post bail, you will get released from jail.
 The discharge process takes from 15 minutes to quite a few hours.
 So, the quicker bail is posted, the quicker you will get discharged from jail.
 How quickly you get discharged might depend on whether you’ve been given a bond amount or if the magistrate still needs to determine your bail amount.
 For minor offenses, you will simply be booked and released on your own recognizance.
 If you have served a sentence in jail and know the discharge date, you should expect to be released between 9am and noon.

 warrant out for your arrest, or if you must start a jail sentence, it is highly recommended that you do the right thing and go down to the jail and turn yourself in.
 If it is for a warrant, go to the jail, in the reception area, and let them know that you think there is a warrant for your arrest.
 They will do a check to find out if there is an arrest warrant for you, and if they find one, they will ask that you surrender yourself and you will be taken into custody.
 If it is for a jail sentence, go down to the jail on the date and time that the sentence order requires you to.
 Ensure that you are not late to report.
 Just bring allowed items when you go to jail, such as a driver’s license or photo ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.